RagtagOpen/cta-aggregator-docs/source/includes/_targets.md

 }
 ```

-This endpoint retrieves al targets
+This endpoint retrieves all targets.

 ### HTTP Request